michael2012z/BitBible/markdown/KJV/files/Ps.md

 1. To the chief Musician, A Psalm of David the servant of the Lord.The transgression of the wicked saith within my heart, that there is no fear of God before his eyes.

-2. For he flattereth himself in his own eyes, until his iniquity be found to be hateful.until…: Heb. to find his iniquity to hate
+2. For he flattereth himself in his own eyes, until his iniquity be found to be hateful.

 3. The words of his mouth are iniquity and deceit: he hath left off to be wise, and to do good.

-4. He deviseth mischief upon his bed; he setteth himself in a way that is not good; he abhorreth not evil.mischief: or, vanity
+4. He deviseth mischief upon his bed; he setteth himself in a way that is not good; he abhorreth not evil.

 5. Thy mercy, O Lord, is in the heavens; and thy faithfulness reacheth unto the clouds.

-6. Thy righteousness is like the great mountains; thy judgments are a great deep: O Lord, thou preservest man and beast.the…: Heb. the mountains of God
+6. Thy righteousness is like the great mountains; thy judgments are a great deep: O Lord, thou preservest man and beast.

-7. How excellent is thy lovingkindness, O God! therefore the children of men put their trust under the shadow of thy wings.excellent: Heb. precious
+7. How excellent is thy lovingkindness, O God! therefore the children of men put their trust under the shadow of thy wings.

-8. They shall be abundantly satisfied with the fatness of thy house; and thou shalt make them drink of the river of thy pleasures.abundantly…: Heb. watered
+8. They shall be abundantly satisfied with the fatness of thy house; and thou shalt make them drink of the river of thy pleasures.

 9. For with thee is the fountain of life: in thy light shall we see light.

-10. O continue thy lovingkindness unto them that know thee; and thy righteousness to the upright in heart.continue: Heb. draw out at length
+10. O continue thy lovingkindness unto them that know thee; and thy righteousness to the upright in heart.

 11. Let not the foot of pride come against me, and let not the hand of the wicked remove me.